Where We Be

 War II Valor in the Pacific National Monument.

-|"The overall effect is one of serenity"
+|In the words of the architect, "The overall effect is one of serenity"

 |The Shrine Room lists the names of the 1,177 crewmen who died

 |This diagram shows how the white structure spans the mid-portion of the sunken battleship